robinske/hello-finatra.g8/README.markdown

 Save your changes - you're ready!

 #### Test your application
-As long as your localhost and the Ngrok servers are up and running, we’re ready for the fun part - testing our new Flask application!
+As long as your localhost and the Ngrok servers are up and running, we’re ready for the fun part - testing our new Finatra application!

 Send a text message from your mobile phone to your Twilio phone number.
 You should see an HTTP request in your Ngrok console.
-Your Flask app will process the text message, and you’ll get your response back as an SMS.
+Your Finatra app will process the text message, and you’ll get your response back as an SMS.

 ### Where to next?